 “A B2B brand has to come to mind.
 It has to ‘be there’.
 It should mean and stand for certain things in the consciousness of the consumer”

-The challenge for contract manufacturers is creating that sense of connection with their audience through their marketing.
+The challenge for contract manufacturers is creating that sense of connection with their audience through marketing.

 How brand positioning helps you differentiate

-Brand positioning is all about identifying where the sweet spot for sustainable growth lies, between your unique capabilities and the unmet needs of your customers.
-It is the process of identifying the central benefits of your solution, the promise you alone can make to your target customer along with supporting reasons to believe that promise.
+Brand positioning is about identifying the sweet spot for sustainable growth between your unique capabilities and your customers' unmet needs.
+It is the process of identifying the central benefits of your solution, the promise you alone can make to your target customer, and supporting reasons to believe that promise.

 Why brand should matter to contract manufacturers right now

-Brand matters right now because contract manufacturing companies are waking up to the importance of differentiation.
+Brand matters now because contract manufacturing companies are waking up to the importance of differentiation.
 They are pouring money and resource into extending their services and becoming more embedded across the production cycle.
-They’re adding value to their customers with end-to-end design services, they’re improving supply chain transparency.
+They’re adding value to their customers with end-to-end design services; they’re improving supply chain transparency.